CSR Activity Report (CSR Guideline Activity Reports) - Contributing Solutions to Social Issues through Business Activities

 Blockchain-based Traceability

 Since recycled materials basically have the same physical properties as virgin materials derived from fossil resources, traceability is important for assuring customers that the material has actually been recycled.
 Therefore, Toray is using blockchain technology to create a traceability system based on manufacturing and transport data from the supply chains of Toray Group products.
 The technology prevents input data from being tampered with.
+This system has been set up as a small-scale demonstration.

 Blockchain-based Traceability System